 Difference between Normally Open (NO) and Normally Closed (NC) contacts

-NO contacts allow current, when relay is energized.
-This means when voltage is applied, the contact closes and allows current to flow through.
+NO contacts allow current when the relay is energized.
+This means when there is voltage, the contact closes and allows current to flow through.

-NC contacts allow current, when relay is not energized.
-Opposite to NO, NC contact opens and interrupts current flow.
+NC contacts allow current when the relay is not energized.
+Opposite to NO, NC contact opens and interrupts the current flow.

 *Change Over (CO) is the same as Double Throw (DT) relay.